 To ensure a high level of understanding of the risks of human rights violations and decent working conditions in our supply chains and our activities, we have embedded these topics into our business integrity training, which is mandatory for all new employees and consultants working part-time and full-time for CEPI.
+In addition, the importance of human rights is included in the annual Code of Conduct refresher training completed by all employees.

-6. Our 2023 activities and 2024 targets
+6. Our 2024 activities and 2025 targets

-Since June 2023, CEPI has carried out the following activities aimed at lowering the risk of violations of human rights or decent working conditions occurring in CEPI's operations and activities:
+In 2024 and to date, CEPI has not identified any actual adverse impacts or significant risks of adverse impacts during its activities.
+Since June 2024, CEPI has carried out the following activities aimed at lowering the risk of violations of human rights or decent working conditions occurring in CEPI's operations and activities:

-- 1. Continued to deliver human rights training as part of business integrity training which is mandatory and delivered to all new employees and to all consultants working more than 50% for CEPI for three months or longer, as well as mandatory e-learning course on human rights for all new starters. - 2.
-Carried out a gap analysis review of its policies and procedures against contractual requirements of CEPI's investors, as well as the UN Guiding Principles benchmark international business and human rights framework, to identify areas for improvement.
-The recommendations have informed CEPI's 2024 targets. - 3.
+- 1. Updated CEPI's Code of Conduct to reflect stronger commitment to areas such as harassment, sexual exploitation and abuse, amongst others.
+The implementation of the Code of Conduct included mandatory sign off from all employees and consultants, as well as awareness activities, and role-based training delivered across the organisation. - 2.
+Continued to deliver human rights training as part of business integrity training which is mandatory and delivered to all new employees and to all consultants working more than 50% for CEPI for three months or longer, as well as mandatory e-learning course on human rights for all new starters. - 3.
+Published a Child Protection statement on CEPI.net, highlighting CEPI's commitment to safeguarding the well-being and rights of all children and communicating CEPI's zero-tolerance approach to exploitation and abuse, including in relation to children. - 4.
 Continued to develop our integrity due diligence and monitoring of our Third Parties for grant recipients and suppliers.
-Our software screening tool helps us to detect and mitigate adverse information related to human rights infringements, modern slavery, corruption, fraud, and sanctions.

-- 4. Initiated the design and implementation of an investigations framework, in addition to the whistleblowing framework, to formalise our internal and external response to allegations or instances or illegal or unethical conduct, including potential human rights infringement. - 5.
-Strengthened the capacity of the GRC team through recruitment of compliance, security, data privacy and risk management professionals in order to increase the resources devoted to managing the business integrity compliance framework.
+Our software screening tool helps us to detect and mitigate adverse information related to human rights infringements, modern slavery, corruption, fraud, and sanctions. - 5.
+Continued the development and implementation of an investigations framework, in addition to the whistleblowing framework, to formalise our internal and external response to allegations or instances or illegal or unethical conduct, including potential human rights infringement. - 6.
+Conducted an organisation-wide policy review to ensure that our policies are aligned to our legal obligations, as well as investor expectations and industry best practice.
+Updates include to the Whistleblowing Policy, to ensure that reports are encouraged and concerns are managed in accordance with legal requirements. - 7.
+Revised CEPI's Third Party Code to reflect our ongoing commitment to upholding the highest ethical standards in our funded work.
+The revised Code include stronger requirements on anti-corruption, fraud, as well as working conditions including prevention of sexual exploitation abuse and harassment.
+We have also published a resource hub on CEPI.net2 for partners, which includes guidance on how to comply with the Code as well as improving and aligning with industry recognised standards across many of the topics, including having a positive working environment free from harassment.

-CEPI will continue to work towards the following targets during 2024:
+CEPI will continue to work towards the following targets during 2025:

-- Update CEPI's Code of Conduct to reflect stronger commitment to areas such as harassment, sexual exploitation and abuse, amongst others.
-Associated with the implementation of the new Code of Conduct will be relevant training on the principles including awareness of relevant human rights related topics. - Update CEPI's Third Party Code to reflect CEPI's commitment in respect of human rights related topics, including working conditions and human rights related topics.
-The implementation of this update will include consideration of communication and training for Third Parties on a risk-based approach. - Implementation of the recommendations arising from the gap analysis review, in further development of CEPI's human rights programme. - Strengthen CEPI country-based risk assessment methodology, to ensure CEPI focuses efforts proportionate to risks faced.
+- Continue to strengthen Third Party Code guidance to reflect CEPI's commitment in respect of human rights related topics, including working conditions and human rights related topics.
+The team will continue to engage with our partners and provide guidance and training on a risk-based approach. - Implementation of the recommendations arising from the 2024 human rights gap analysis review, in further development of CEPI's human rights programme, including further consideration of embedding human rights topics within CEPI's policies and procedures and monitoring.